mastanca/webtask-workshop/README.md

 <img src="https://cloud.githubusercontent.com/assets/141124/26715348/40428aa2-472a-11e7-84e5-0d1fbde9b282.png"/>

-You've just seen the basics of using the Webtask editor and created your first Webtask.
-This is just scratching the surface.

 ## Calling a Webtask from the browser
 Each Webtask you create is automatically an HTTP endpoint.
 There's no special configuration, as soon as you create it, it is available over HTTP.